 Assumed capable of absorbing unfortunate developments, and underscored by a steep divergence between the asset price and its intrinsic value, margins of safety take different shapes, for instance when fast-growing compounders sell for ridiculous multiples of their prudently assessed earning power; or, on other occasions, when strategic assets sell for a fraction of their reproduction value.

 Of course, most acute mispricings occur when a particular industry undergoes deep distress.
-It is against such backdrops that enterprising investors can discover extraordinary businesses that have been tarred with the wrong brush, and thus unduly sold off.
+It is against such backdrops that enterprising investors can discover extraordinary businesses that have been tarred with the wrong brush and unduly sold off.

 At all times mindful of their own fallibility, value investors insist on never revolving too remote from their actual circle of competence, by nature limited, for they noticed well how whoever caught exalting himself will be promptly humbled.

 However, if a qualified prospect surfaces, their keen business logic commands to pounce on it with vigor.
 In doing so, they typically seek to profit from urgent, distressed, uninformed or emotional sellers, thereby evidencing that the contender who is prudent and lies in wait for an opponent who is not stacks the odds in his favor.